Emily Chapman1

 Edward Fowler is the son of Rt.
 Rev. Edward Fowler.1

-Edward Fowler lived at Feltham, London, England.1
+He lived at Feltham, London, EnglandG.1

 Child of Edward Fowler